thangbuiq/databricks-spark-app-starter/README.md

    ![Databricks Jobs UI](docs/images/00-databricks-jobs-ui.png)

-   > Job will be deployed as Python Wheel Task and will run on the latest Databricks Runtime with Spark `4.0+`, which supports Python `3.12+` and treats as an Airflow DAG.
+   > Job will be deployed as Python Wheel Task and will run on the latest Databricks Runtime with Spark `4.0+`, which supports Python `3.12+` and treats the job like a DAG in Airflow.

    ![Databricks Run Logs](docs/images/01-databricks-run-logs.png)